jenkinsci/aio-tests-plugin/README.md

 The AIO Tests Jenkins plugin provides _yet another easy to use interface_ to report test results into [AIO Tests for Jira](https://marketplace.atlassian.com/apps/1222843/aio-tests-for-jira?hosting=cloud&tab=overview), right after the automated tests have run.
-The plugin wraps up the AIO [public APIs](https://tcms.aioreports.com/aiotcms-static/api-docs/) to import test results from TestNG/JUnit or NUnit result XML files or Cucumber.json report.
-It can be used with any framework capable of generating JUnit files like Robot/Cypress amongst many others.
+The plugin wraps up the AIO [public APIs](https://tcms.aioreports.com/aiotcms-static/api-docs/) to import test results from TestNG/JUnit/NUnit/Robot result XML files or Cucumber.json or Newman report.
+It can be used with any framework capable of generating JUnit files like Webdriverio/Cypress/PyTest amongst many others.

 The plugin gives the following options
 - to update existing Cycle case runs or create new execution Cycles on the fly for each run.